Docs Menu

 )

-The UpdateStudentModel has two key differences from the StudentModel:
+The UpdateStudentModel has the following key differences from the StudentModel:

 • It does not have an id attribute, as this cannot be modified